DanCarvajal/SimpleTileMaps/README.md

 ###Work with the Tools You Know
 A lot of the data visual world has moved towards various ways of using code (like [D3.js](http://d3js.org/)) to generated the visuals for a given set of data.
 Code is great, but I like many other people am a novice so I wanted to keep to the tools I knew and hopefully even learn new ways to use them.

-You can make the tile maps with nothing but a Text Editor (try [Atom](https://atom.io/), Google Docs, and a SVG editor like Inkscape or Illustrator.
+You can make the tile maps with nothing but a Text Editor (try [Atom](https://atom.io/)), Google Docs, and a SVG editor like [Inkscape](https://inkscape.org/en/) or Illustrator.

+###Make it a Simple Process
+I wanted my method of making Tile Maps to be dead simple.
+Nothing involved in my process requires anything more than knowing how to copy, paste, and delete.

+#How to Make a Tile Map